Heaven Sent (INXS song): B-sides

-The b-sides included two solo compositions from Andrew Farriss; "It Ain't Easy", and Tim Farriss; "11th Revolution" as well as, "Deepest Red", a full band outtake from the X album written by Michael Hutchence and Jon Farriss.
-The 12" picture disc (UK) and also the Australian CD5 single included a demo version of "Heaven Sent (Gliding version)" instead of "Deepest Red".
+The B-sides include "It Ain't Easy", "11th Revolution", and "Deepest Red", a full band outtake from the X album written by Michael Hutchence and Jon Farriss.
+The UK 12-inch picture disc and Australian CD single include a demo version of "Heaven Sent" instead of "Deepest Red".

 Reception

 Q noted the, "slashing guitar tone.
 A more conventional INXS song apart from the snarling "megaphone" vocal, redolent of Stooges-era Iggy Pop.
 But where the old INXS were all weighed down with big-funk pretensions, this has an air of pure unselfconscious glee.
 It rocks."